pablodecm/phd_thesis/src/101_chapter_1.md

 the relation $\tan \theta_W = g_B/g_W$.
 Omitting for now
-the terms related with the $H$ field, the Lagrangian in [Equation @eq:scalar_lagrangian] leads to the following the mass terms for the electroweak force mediators after the unitary gauge and the transformation described in [Equation @eq:ew_field_change] have been applied:
+the terms related with the $H$ field, the Lagrangian in [Equation @eq:scalar_lagrangian] leads to the following mass terms for the electroweak force mediators after the unitary gauge and the transformation described in [Equation @eq:ew_field_change] have been applied:
 $$